joonasrooben/NLP-text2emoji/README.md

 | 19 | 🎉     | 🎉   | 😍 | 👍 | 🎉 |A colorful party popper, used for party or other celebration                                |
 |Cumulative:|20 | 5 | 4 | 1 | 10 | --------------------- |

 What really pops out is how well BERT Twitter is performing.
 In comparison to the MC_20 BERT with its 1/20 accuracy, BERT Twitter makes it 10 out of 20 times correctly.
 This may be caused by the difference of the labelled data itself.
 The Twitter data has usually more obvious referrative signs in its texts than MC_20.
 This might cause the MC_20 model to learn more context and Twitter model more specific keywords.
+TF-IDF is behaving like not entirely context-based nor keyword-based.

 ### BiGRU

-For the BiGRU model we have done the data preprocessing which takes into account the pretrained word vectors from Fasttext.
-Based on Homework 5 materials we are able to predict emojis to each word, but are still struggling to modify the code in order to get the model to work for our task of predicting the full caption.
-Hopefully we will overcome this obstacle and will be able to present our BiGRU model in the next project milestone.

---update--
-We have had a massive trouble to adapt the one-to-one GRU model to become many-to-one i.e to work as a classifier.
+We had a massive trouble to adapt the one-to-one GRU model to become many-to-one i.e to work as a classifier.
 Eventually, we managed to overfit a small dataset and make it work.
-But already with bigger datasets, it does not give any hope of actually converging.
+But already with bigger datasets, it did not give any hope of actually converging.
 So, it works but not well enough to be able to get any results.
 The initial idea of BiGRU has failed.
 The possible factors hindering the learning:

 - wrong hyperparameters
 - the representation that is fed into softmax is not optimal or is faulty